goldstrike77/ansible-role-linux-mysql/README.md

 * `mysql_arg.query_cache_size`: Query cache size.
 * `mysql_arg.query_cache_type`: Query cache type.
 * `mysql_arg.read_rnd_buffer_size`: Size of the buffer that is used for reading rows in sorted order.
+* `mysql_arg.slave_net_timeout`: The number of seconds to wait for more data from the master before the slave.
 * `mysql_arg.sync_binlog`: Controls how often the MySQL server synchronizes the binary log to disk.
 * `mysql_arg.table_definition_cache`: The number of table definitions that can be stored in the definition cache.
 * `mysql_arg.table_open_cache`: The number of open tables for all threads.